lia0wang/dodo_streams/assumptions.md

 ## Other

+### clear_v1

-1. clear_v1 will clean all the users, channels, and messages.
+1. This function will clean all the users, channels, and messages.